 It should to be underlined that the aim of this study was to measure participants' reaction to real IOs in multi-sensorial stimulation.
-To achieve this aim, real 3D objects needed to be created.
+To achieve this aim, real 3D objects were created.
 This method has some limitations that impede some variables to be controlled with the same level of detail that it can be done with virtual objects simulated on a computer monitor.
 In particular, materials do not only vary in terms of texture quality but also in terms of colour and regularity.
-In addition, given the physical constraints of dimensions of the Arduinos, IOs size was constraint and objects could not be smaller than 8 centimetres.
+In addition, given the physical constraints of dimensions of the Arduinos, IOs' size was a constraint and objects could not be smaller than 8 cm.